LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L4/reclassify.rst

 The target in this part of the lesson is to:

-1. classify the bogs into big and small bogs where
+- classify the bogs into big and small bogs where
 - a big bog is a bog that is larger than the average size of all bogs in our study region
 - a small bog ^ vice versa

-2. use travel times and distances to find out

-   - good locations to buy an apartment with good public tranportation accessibility to city center
-   - but from a bit further away from city center where the prices are lower (or at least we assume so).

-3. use ready made classifiers from pysal -module to classify travel times into multiple classes.
+- use ready made classifiers from pysal -module to classify municipal into multiple classes.

 Download data
 -------------

-Download (and then extract) the dataset zip-package used during this lesson `from this link <../../_static//L4/L4.zip>`_.
+Download (and then extract) the dataset zip-package used during this lesson `from this link <../../_static/data/L4.zip>`_.

 You should have following Shapefiles in the ``data`` folder: